 - Texture Only—if this option is off (default), hue information from the source area is preserved and the target area's hue will update accordingly.
 When selected, hue information from the source area is disregarded and the target area's hue will remain unchanged.

 - Transparent—if this option is off (default), the source area is placed on the target area as fully opaque.
-When selected, the source area is placed one the target area with varying transparency depending on the colour value of individual pixels.
+When selected, the source area is placed one the target area with varying transparency depending on the color value of individual pixels.

 - Source—the source determines the layer(s) from which the pixels are sampled.
 Select from the pop-up menu.
 The 'Global' option enables patching using pixels previously sampled in another document (pixel layer only).